GMOD/Apollo/docs/Setup.md

-The quick-start guide showed how to quickly launch a temporary instance of Web Apollo, but deploying the application to production normally involves some extra steps.
+The quick-start guide showed how to quickly launch a temporary instance of Apollo, but deploying the application to production normally involves some extra steps.